Skip to main content

 Consultancy

-With the increasing use of AI technology and automation to manage demand in primary care, the GM IRN also aims to provide research consultancy for tech companies to ensure that emerging technologies effectively support primary care teams to meet the needs of patients with poor health and/ or IT literacy.
+With the increasing use of AI technology and automation to manage demand in primary care, offer research consultancy for tech companies to ensure that emerging technologies effectively support primary care teams to meet the needs of patients with poor health and/ or IT literacy.

-Dr Maria Ahmed is the Clinical Director of the GM IRN and Principal GP, GP Trainer and Research Lead at MIMP.
-She has acted as Principal Investigator for numerous studies in disease areas including allergy, asthma, cancer, depression, diabetes and obesity and has provided research consultancy for academic and commercial study partners.
-As a GP working in a ‘health inequalities and disparities’ practice she is passionate about engaging her patients in research to improve health outcomes and reduce health inequalities.
-Her substantive role as a GP leading on research delivery at her practice, combined with her former roles as the GM NIHR CRN GP Research Champion and NIHR GP Academic Clinical Fellow have granted her unique insight and experience into the challenge of navigating the provision of high-quality care with engaging her primary care team and patients in research, whilst respecting the needs of both academic researchers and commercial study teams.
+Dr Maria Ahmed Drake is the Director of the GM IRN and Principal GP, GP Trainer and Research Lead at MIMP.
+She has acted as Principal Investigator for over 35 studies in disease areas including cancer, cardiometabolic disease and respiratory disease and has provided research consultancy for commercial and non-commercial study partners.
+As a GP working in a ‘Deep End’ practice she is passionate about engaging her patients in research to improve health outcomes and reduce health inequalities.
+Her substantive role as Consultant in Primary Care Research, combined with her former roles as the GM NIHR Clinical Research Network GP Research Champion and NIHR GP Academic Clinical Fellow (ACF) have granted her unique insight into the challenge of navigating the provision of high-quality care with engaging her practice team and patients in research, whilst respecting the needs of researchers working to time and target.
+Maria holds additional qualifications in patient safety, public health and healthcare leadership and has held various leadership and quality assurance roles including as Non-Executive Board Member; CQC Specialist Advisor and NICE Committee Member.

 Professor Peter Bower currently leads the Centre for Primary Care and Health Services Research, which is part of the NIHR School for Primary Care Research.
 Peter co-led the NIHR Rose National Evaluation Team (Rose NET).
 He is an NIHR Senior Investigator, and an honorary Fellow of the Royal College of General Practitioners.
 His work has a focus on mental health, multimorbidity, and the evaluation of innovations in service delivery including effective ways of improving management of long-term conditions, with a focus on multimorbidity, the delivery of effective psychological therapies for common mental health problems, and the effective recruitment of patients to randomised trials.
 Peter collaborates with colleagues at a range of universities in the UK and internationally and his main methodological interests include evidence synthesis, trials and evaluation methodology.